Want to create interactive content? It’s easy in Genially!

 Día de Reyes

 Roscón de Reyes.
 This large cake in the shape of a giant doughnut is decorated with candied fruits and filled with cream or chocolate.
-Inside this sweet treat there are two surprises: a gift and also a dried bean.
-The gift is usually a ceramic statue of one of the Three Kings, as this sweet is eaten right on the day of the Epiphany, January 6.
-Whoever finds the ceramic statuette is the "king" of the day, but whoever finds the bean has to pay for the roscón of the year he or she is looking for!
+Inside there are two surprises: a gift and also a dried bean.
+Whoever finds the ceramic statuette is the "king" of the day, but whoever finds the bean has to pay for the roscón next year!

 After all night partying celebrating the New Year, we love to have this typical brakfast, churros con chocolate.